 Vietnamese banh mi might just be the best sandwich.
 Fortunately, in Austin, you’re never more than a baguette’s throw—or a quick drive—away from a great one.
 Here are a few of our favorites that you can get right now.
 And please, don’t throw baguettes.

-Saigon Le Vendeur, in which the pork is cut fairly thick, so each piece is crispy on the outside with a juicy interior.
-We usually go with the grilled pork or the pork patty banh mi here, but you can also keep it classic with the cold-cut and pate version.
-They also opened up a sister restaurant called Le Bleu a few years back (near 183 and Burnet) and from our brief experience, the banh mi at the two were nearly identical—a big plus when there’s not much to improve on.
+We usually go with the grilled pork banh mi at Saigon Le Vendeur, in which the pork is cut fairly thick, so each piece is crispy on the outside with a juicy interior.
+But you can also keep it classic with the cold-cut and pate version.
+A few years back they opened a sister restaurant Le Bleu, near 183 and Burnet, and from our experiences, the banh mi at the two were nearly identical—a big plus when there’s not much to improve on.

-We’re fans of the Banh Mi Dac Biet here - aka the Lily Gourmet sandwich—which has a bunch of different cold cuts, including head cheese, roast pork, ham, and pate.
+We’re fans of the Banh Mi Dac Biet at Lily’s—aka the Lily Gourmet sandwich—which has a bunch of different cold cuts, including head cheese, roast pork, ham, and pate.
 The baguette is crisp on the outside and tender in the middle, but still slightly dense.
-At around $5, it’s one of the more filling banh mi we’ve had.
+At around $6, it’s one of the more filling banh mi we’ve had.
 If you order one to go, they’ll offer to pack the vegetables separately so the sandwich doesn’t get soggy.